ruridge/code-demo/README.md

 If you have any questions, don't hesitate to reach out directly to marcelo@remote.com.

 ## Expectations

-* It should be production-ready code - the code will show us how you ship things to production and be a mirror of your craft.
+- It should be production-ready code - the code will show us how you ship things to production and be a mirror of your craft.
-* Take whatever time you need - we won't look at start/end dates, you have a life besides this and we respect that!
+- Take whatever time you need - we won't look at start/end dates, you have a life besides this and we respect that!

+## About the challenge

+This challenge is divided into 2 parts:

+1. **🚀 Feature implementation** in an existing React project (this one).
+2. **👀 Code Review** another feature in the same project.

-### 🚀 What are you building
+### 🚀 1.
+Feature implementation

 This is a basic CRUD (without the delete) of people.
-You'll implement an app with 3 pages:
+You'll implement the "People list" page:

-- **People list** - Display a list of people and their attributes.
-It allows searching by employee name.
+- Display a table with a list people and their attributes.
-- **Create member** - A form to create a new team member;
-- **Edit team member** - A form to edit an existing team member;
+- Searching by name.
+- Filterting by employment type.
+- Links to the pages to add or edit a team member.
+You do NOT need to implement those pages.

+You can use whatever extra tools you need to accomplish this.

-For further details, follow the design specs in the Figma file shared with you by e-mail.
+For further notes, follow the design specs in the Figma file shared with you by e-mail.

-### 👀 What we will look at
+#### What we will look at

 - How you work with HTML, CSS, and JavaScript in a React app;
 - How you reproduce the provided design;
 - How you structure your codebase and how well it reads;
 - How well it works;
 - How you write tests.
-Tests take time, so you just need to test:
-  - Button component: Some tests are already done, you will need to complete them.
-  - People list page: Write the needed tests.
-  - Edit or Create member: Pick one of the flows.
-You are free to choose between Testing Library, Cypress or any other testing tool/approach.

-### ⛔️ What you can't use
+#### What you can't use

 - A CSS library like Bootstrap, etc. - we're interested in how you structure your CSS code to achieve something.

-### ⏱ How long should it take

-- As little as possible, there's no time-frame or deadline for this but we want to be respectful of your time.

-## ✅ When you're done
+#### When you're done

 - Complete the "Implementation Details" section at the bottom of this README.
 - Open a Pull Request in this repo and send the link to marcelo@remote.com.
 - You can also send some feedback about this exercise.
 Was it too short/big?
 Boring?
 Let us know!

----
+### 👀 2.
+Code Review

+There's an open Pull Request called "Add/Edit a team member".

+This PR implements the feature to add or edit a team member.
+Your goal is:

+- Ensure the feature is working as expected
+- Point out any improvements you believe that must, should or could be done

+Note: It's totally okay if the tools or approaches used in this PR don't match the ones you picked on the part 1 of this exercise.
+The goal here is to discuss different strategies to solve a problem.

 ---